Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been chosen as underdogs in nine games this year and have walked away with the win four times (44.4%) in those games.
+- The Giants have won one of the five games they were listed as the moneyline favorite this season (20%).

-- San Francisco has a record of 3-5 in games where sportsbooks have it as underdogs of at least +110 on the moneyline.
+- San Francisco has a record of 1-4 when playing as moneyline favorites with odds of -115 or shorter (20% winning percentage).

-- The moneyline set for this matchup implies the Giants have a 47.6% chance of coming away with a victory in the contest.
+- Based on this contest's moneyline, the Giants have an implied win probability of 53.5%.

-- San Francisco and its opponents have gone over the total this season in nine of its 14 opportunities.
+- In the 15 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total nine times (9-5-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.